citrix/terraform-provider-citrix/docs/resources/machine_catalog.md

 - `image_update_reboot_options` (Attributes) The options for how rebooting is performed for image update.
 When omitted, image update on the VDAs will be performed on next shutdown. (see [below for nested schema](#nestedatt--provisioning_scheme--amazon_workspaces_core_machine_config--image_update_reboot_options))
 - `master_image_note` (String) The note for the image.
 - `prepared_image` (Attributes) Specifying the prepared master image to be used for machine catalog. (see [below for nested schema](#nestedatt--provisioning_scheme--amazon_workspaces_core_machine_config--prepared_image))
+- `writeback_cache` (Attributes) Write-back Cache config for Amazon WorkSpaces Core catalogs.
+Leave this empty to disable Write-back Cache.
+Write-back Cache requires Machine image with MCSIO driver installed.
+MCS I/O can only be enabled on non-persistent catalogs using Windows images. (see [below for nested schema](#nestedatt--provisioning_scheme--amazon_workspaces_core_machine_config--writeback_cache))

 <a id="nestedatt--provisioning_scheme--amazon_workspaces_core_machine_config--machine_profile"></a>
 ### Nested Schema for `provisioning_scheme.amazon_workspaces_core_machine_config.machine_profile`